o19s/user-behavior-insights-elasticsearch/README.md

 # User Behavior Insights plugin for Elasticsearch

 This repository contains a User Behavior Insights (UBI) plugin for Elasticsearch.
+This plugin facilitates the capture of queries to build a better understanding of user behavior.
+For capturing client-side events, refer to the [o19s/ubi](https://github.com/o19s/ubi) repository.
+A complete reference implementation is available in [o19s/chorus-opensearch-edition](https://github.com/o19s/chorus-opensearch-edition/) and the concepts illustrated in that repository can apply to an Elasticsearch deployment as well.

 This plugin was adapted from the [UBI plugin for OpenSearch](https://github.com/opensearch-project/user-behavior-insights).